 The gallery starts out with a display of all the royal portraits and takes you through a visual tour of British history.

-The gallery took you through all the portraits of the British monarchy, which I was vaguely familiar with.
+The gallery took you through all the portraits of the British monarchy, which I was vaguely familiar with from taking European History in high school.
 It’s so crazy seeing these paintings in person because they’re so old.
-Some are older than America (a common theme in London).
+Some are older than America (a common thing in London).

 There were also portraits of prominent figures and staples to British culture.

-I didn’t expect to have a good time here because I don’t much like portraits, but it does provide you with a nice history lesson.
+I didn’t expect to have a good time at the Portrait Gallery because I don’t much like portraits, but it does provide to be a nice history lesson.